rianoc/MQTT_blog/README.md

 Full instructions for all platforms are on [Github](https://github.com/KXSystems/mqtt).
 Other platforms have fewer steps as there are pre compiled releases.
 For ARM we will compile from source.

-Install needed dependencies which are needed to compile the projects:
+Install the dependencies which are needed to compile the projects:

 ```bash
 sudo apt-get install libssl-dev cmake